SIOE awards

 Oliver E. Williamson

-• Award is open to all papers individually accepted for presentation and given at SIOE’s annual meeting.
+• The Oliver E. Williamson Best Conference Paper Award is open to all papers individually accepted for presentation and given at SIOE’s annual meeting.

-• The winner will be chosen from the finalists by vote of the entire Program Committee.
+• The winner will be chosen from the finalists by vote of the entire Program Committee and announced at the annual conference.

 The Douglass North Best Book Award: